vincenzo2202/Backend_tatto-studio_API_DB/README.md

                 "name": "dragon"
             }
         ```
-        - Auth: `Introduce el token para crear la cita`
+        - Auth: `Enter the token to create the appointment.`

     - UPDATE